tenforce/ember-object-display/README.md

 ____________________

 Remaining work:
+- Find a cleaner way to hide empty stuff (model._shouldHide had an impact on the handleHide observer)
-- Finish handling loading and hide for multivalued types
+- Finish handling loading and hide for multivalued types <WIP>
-- Allow simple modification
+- Allow simple modification <WIP>
 - Use a generic type of action handling, where the first parameter would be the real action name
-- Remove "loading" from properties, should only be used on item level
 - Add the list of helpers functions and their default implementation
 ---------------